 If the investigation reveals, by a preponderance of the evidence, that the complaint was not submitted in good faith, that either party provided false or misleading information, or that either party retaliated against the other, this will be reported to the President as a separate violation of the Policy and may result in discipline.

-The Deputy Director of Student Success and Distance Learning for Staff will ensure that any action determined by the President is carried out.
+The Director of Student Success and Distance Learning for Staff will ensure that any action determined by the President is carried out.